 Road stops are a breeze as you use your own bathroom facilities and prepare a quick lunch with items from your fridge.
 If you’re visiting an attraction such as theme park, head out to your motorhome to prepare lunch instead of paying for over-priced fast food.
 Make healthier food choices with the comforts of home.

 Travelling by motorhome is the best way to bring your family pet on vacation.
 Nearly 50% of RV owners bring a pet on the road.
-It is an easy alternative to a kennel.
-Many RV manufacturers are adding accommodating features for pets such as food dish, leash tie down, and dedicated windows for pets.
+It is a natural alternative to a kennel.
 Keep pets cool when you leave the car.

 Gas mileage can be a controversial topic in a motorhome.
 However, you are much more aware of gas spending in a motorhome than you are driving your car to work daily.
 Plan trips ahead to work out the best route to avoid rushing and going over speed limits, and overall spending extra gas.
 Be mindful of weight from storage and water tank levels to increase MPG.

 Energy efficiencies are also important in a motorhome.
 Heating and air conditioning in a motorhome requires less power in its small space compared to heating or cooling an entire home.
-LED lights are a common trend in motorhomes, lighting that contributes less heat and uses less energy is welcomed in the industry.
+LED lights are a common trend in motorhomes; lighting that contributes less heat and uses less energy has become a necessity in the industry.
 Other items such as televisions are also selected with energy consumption in mind.
-Dry camping or Boondocking is a popular trend, most RVs are equipped with 12 volt TVs and other conveniences that run off the 12V coach batteries rather than a generator or propane.
+Dry camping or Boondocking is a popular trend; most RVs are equipped with 12 volt TVs and other conveniences that run off the 12V coach batteries rather than a generator or propane.

 RVs are tested and certified by TRA Certification for Certified Green RVs.
 RVs are rated by bronze, silver, gold, emerald.
 For example, class c motorhomes by Forest River Inc are rated overall Gold placing gold in resource, energy, and water efficiency, and indoor environmental quality.
 Operation and maintenance placed emerald.
 “In-plant recycling of cardboard, metal, styrofoam, wire; sinks/showers made with recycled material.
 LED exterior lighting(some interior); Energy Star compliant TV; use of Azdel, a lightweight material.
 Low flow showerhead & kitchen faucet; facility test water is recycled.
 Green-compliant hard flooring; low VOC interior adhesives & sealants; low VOC insulation; Azdel interior walls (low VOC).
 Owner’s manual that addresses energy efficient lighting, the importance of water & energy conservation & organic cleaners; dealer training of RV owners.
 100% of units are tested in rain booth using recycled water; outdoor shower & speakers promote outdoor living.”